eeimont1/FTC-11241-Blue-Steel/README.md

 ## Downloading the Project
 If you are an Android Studio programmer, there are several ways to download this repo.

-* If you are a git user, you can clone the most current version of the repository:
+* If you are a git user, you can clone the most current version of the repository using the terminal (Linux) or Command Prompt (Windows):

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;git clone https://github.com/eeimont1/FTC-11241-Blue-Steel.git</p>

-* Or, if you prefer, you can use the "Download Zip" button available through the main repository page.
-Downloading the project as a .ZIP file will keep the size of the download manageable.

-Once you have downloaded and uncompressed (if needed) your folder, you can use Android Studio to import the folder  ("Import project (Eclipse ADT, Gradle, etc.)").

 ## Getting Help
 ### User Documentation and Tutorials